prestonlab/wiki2vec/README.md

 # wiki2vec
 Tools for quantifying the semantic similarity of an arbitrary set of meaningful stimuli.

+There is a new repository for the project: [wikivector](https://github.com/mortonne/wikivector).
+It currently does not support the original version of wiki2vec, but it does support a similar model, wiki2USE, which performs better in comparisons with behavioral similarity judgments.

 See the [wiki](https://github.com/prestonlab/wiki2vec/wiki#installation) for installation instructions.

 See the [tutorial](https://github.com/prestonlab/wiki2vec/wiki/wiki2vec-Tutorial) for an example of how to estimate the semantic similarity of a set of stimuli.